 THE 2015 SAATCHI GALLERY / DEUTSCHE BANK ART PRIZE FOR SCHOOLS

-The deadline for the 2015 Saatchi Gallery / Deutsche Bank Art Prize has now passed.
+The 20 shortlisted entries for the 2015 Saatchi Gallery / Deutsche Bank Art Prize have been announced.

 The Saatchi Gallery / Deutsche Bank Art Prize for Schools is open to primary, secondary and sixth form schools from around the world.
 Schools can submit art work from students between the ages of 4 and 18.